-Thinklogical recommends LC-ty[e 50 or 62.5 μm) fiber for the TLX48 2RU KVM Matrix Switch and Extension System.
-OM4 Multi-mode fiber can extend up to 400m and Single-mode fiber can extend up to 80km.
+Thinklogical recommends LC-ty[e SX+ Laser Enhanced (50μm) fiber for the TLX48 2RU KVM Matrix Switch and Extension System.
+OM4 Multi-mode fiber can extend up to a maximum of 400m and Single-mode fiber can extend up to 80km.